 A popular day trip from Marseille is the tranquil seaside town of Cassis.
 Cafes line the marina and offer a relaxing oasis to enjoy food and drinks.
 Unfortunately, our stomachs churned with the predicaments we faced of getting home.
 US airports were a chaotic mess, and the President of the United States had done little to assure confidence in returning.
 For Canadians like Lora, their government was asking them to return home immediately or risk getting stuck.
 Unfortunately, the cost to fly home had sky rocketed for Canadians.

-Escape to Amsterdam
+Escape to Amsterdam amid the Covid-19 lockdown

 During that time, I was frantically trying to change my Delta flight which was ticketed from Rome for April 23rd.
 It was nearly impossible to get through to airlines on the phone, and I was unable to change it on Delta’s website.
 I found well priced tickets leaving Paris and Amsterdam directly back to Washington, DC.
-Being that I’d spent 3 and 1/2 years living in Amsterdam, and with borders closing around me, I figured that was the safer bet.
+Given that I’d spent 3 and 1/2 years living in Amsterdam, and with borders closing around me, I figured that was the safer bet.

 The lockdown of non-essential businesses in France went into effect the day I departed.
 Marseille Airport was a ghost town when I arrived.
 Air France had temporarily closed off their check-in.
 I worried France had closed their border and I was stuck.
 But alas, my flight was not canceled and I checked-in for my flight.
 After passing security I was able to pop into the lounge in Marseille thanks to my Priority Pass, though there were few guests.
 I flew to Amsterdam via Strasbourg, and there were many empty seats on both flights.